Sacramento Motorcycle Accident Attorney

 - Wage loss may also form a portion of a claimant’s economic damages if the accident leaves him or her unable to work for an extended time.
 In the event an accident causes a permanent disability, the accident victim may claim compensation for his or her lost future income.

-Economic damages are generally easy to prove; the claimant simply produces documentation that proves the extent of his or her losses and expenses and his or her motorcycle accident attorney helps establish causation between those damages and the defendant’s actions.
+Economic damages are generally easy to prove; the claimant simply produces documentation that proves the extent of his or her losses and expenses and his or her Sacramento motorcycle accident attorney helps establish causation between those damages and the defendant’s actions.
 Noneconomic damages, on the other hand, are harder to prove.
 It can be difficult to predict how much a plaintiff will receive.

 Calculating Noneconomic Damages

-The physical pain and trauma associated with a motorcycle accident can be worse for a victim than the economic losses.
+The physical pain and trauma associated with a motorcycle collision can be worse for a victim than the economic losses.
 The justice system allows plaintiffs to recover compensation for physical pain, emotional distress, and mental anguish resulting from a defendant’s negligence.
 However, different courts use different methods for calculating pain and suffering damages.
 The nature of the plaintiff’s damages may also influence his or her pain and suffering compensation.

 Some courts will use a multiplier method to award pain and suffering compensation as a lump sum.
 For example, if a plaintiff suffered a severe bodily injury and incurred $20,000 in medical bills, the court may multiply this number by three to reflect the pain associated with the motorcycle injury and award $60,000 in pain and suffering compensation.
 For another example, a plaintiff who only suffered minor injuries may only receive a small amount of pain and suffering compensation, such as an additional $5,000 for $5,000 worth of medical bills for treating a bodily injury that will fully heal with minimal recovery time.

 Other courts use a per diem system to award pain and suffering compensation.
 Instead of a lump sum, a plaintiff receives compensation for every day spent in recovery until reaching maximum medical improvement.
 For example, if it took a full year, or 365 days, to recover from a bodily injury, and the jury awarded $100 per day in pain and suffering compensation, the plaintiff would effectively receive $36,500 in pain and suffering compensation.
+Working with an experienced Sacramento motorcycle accident lawyer can help maximize the amount of recoverable damages.

 Some motorcycle accident cases involve illegal activity on part of the defendant, such as drunk driving, or the defendant’s negligence exceeds the scope of typical negligence.
 In such cases, courts often award punitive damages to further punish the defendant’s wrongdoing and enhance the plaintiff’s recovery.
 Some states place limits on the amount a plaintiff may win in punitive damages.
 Punitive damages count as taxable income for the plaintiff unlike the other damages associated with his or her physical injuries.
 Ultimately, it is very difficult to predict how much a motorcycle accident injury claim is worth without analyzing the specific details of the situation.